AlureonTheVirus/GroupMeCommunityDocs/docs/api/uploads/images.md

 POST https://image.groupme.com/pictures?url=<image_url>
 ```

-As far as I can tell, you only need to provide the **X-Access-Token** user token as a header.
+You must to provide the **X-Access-Token** user API token as a header.

 **Response**